With many runners in Vietnam currently unable to go outside to train, multiple race champion Đỗ Trọng Nhơn shares how he is training indoors.

-Running or walking up the stairs depends on your physical background, training goals, and stair structure.
-No one is the same.
-Don’t run too hard when you first climb stairs as you may then just think stairs are the most terrible thing.
-To be fair though, I’ve been practicing for the whole year and I still find it terrible!
+Running or walking up the stairs depends on your physical background, training goals, and other aspects like stair structure, step height, airtight or with air-vent, bright or dark.
+Everyone has his own training method.
+Don’t run too hard when you first climb stairs as you may then just think stair climb is the most terrifying session.
+To be fair though, I’ve been practicing for the whole year and I still find it very challenging and hard ?

 Lastly, I wish you all an effective and fun indoor training period!
 Keep the best spirit and health, so that we will meet each other soon on the trails.

 Read more about Nhon in our Q and A with him here.